-Why are there two writing systems in Chinese?
-What's Simplified Chinese and Traditional Chinese, then?
+What is Simplified Chinese and Traditional Chinese, then?

 Its characters are considered to be more complex and feature more strokes than its simplified counterpart.
 This writing system is official in Hong Kong, Taiwan and Macau and has two varieties: Traditional Chinese for Hong Kong SAR and Traditional Chinese for Taiwan.

 Modern Chinese usually involves two main dialects or forms of writing: Simplified Chinese and Traditional Chinese.
-Efforts to increase the literacy rate that had began at the end of the 19th century resulted in the People's Republic of China (PRC) adopting the decision to simplify the written Chinese language in order to make it easier for the general populace to read and write.
-This was the beginning fo the two different versions of the written Chinese: Traditional and Simplified Chinese.
+Efforts to increase the literacy rate that began at the end of the 19th century resulted in the People's Republic of China (PRC) adopting the decision to simplify the written Chinese language in order to make it easier for the general populace to read and write.
+This was the beginning of the two different versions of written Chinese: Traditional and Simplified Chinese.

 Some characters were simplified by substituting all occurrences of a particular component with a simpler variant.
 Other symbols that had the same meaning were merged into one to reduce the total number of characters.
 Other characters remained unchanged.

 Simplified Chinese: The new systemWe know now that Simplified Chinese is a version of Traditional Chinese with simpler characters.
 It differs in two ways from the traditional system:

-Traditional Chinese Translation – The old way?
+Traditional Chinese translation – The old way?

 The repeal of the Second Scheme began the new trend towards Traditional Chinese in 1977.
-In general, at a glance, Simplified Chinese characters can become less differentiated from each other because of the simplification of their shape.
+In general, at a glance, Simplified Chinese characters are less differentiated from each other because of the simplification of their shape.